HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 `ssh -i .ssh/pouta.key ubuntu@128.214.253.51`

+## How to update Ubuntu in Pouta instance

+Currently security and other updates to Ubuntu need to be run manually.

+1. Open the terminal application and open SSH access.
+2. Fetch update software list by running the `sudo apt-get update` command
+3. Update Ubuntu software by running the `sudo apt-get upgrade` command
+4. Finally, reboot the Ubuntu box by running the `sudo reboot` command.

 ## Basic Docker commands to be used in Pouta

 When you have a SSH connection open to Pouta, you can check which docker containers are running and which ports are allocated to them: